Medically reviewed by Drugs.com. Last updated on Sep 11, 2019.

-Dandruff is a common chronic scalp condition marked by flaking of the skin on your scalp.
-Dandruff isn't contagious or serious.
-But it can be embarrassing and sometimes difficult to treat.
+Dandruff is a common condition that causes the skin on the scalp to flake.
+It isn't contagious or serious.
+But it can be embarrassing and difficult to treat.

 When to see a doctor